Please complete reCaptcha to continue.

-Our free SEO audit tool offers a comprehensive evaluation of the following 12 factors:
+Our free SEO audit tool offers a comprehensive evaluation of several factors, including:

 The speed of your website not only matters to search engines but also to users.
 In fact, more than 80 percent of users expect a website to load in two seconds or less — if the website takes longer, they’ll likely leave, which increases your bounce rate.

 Next, our SEO analyzer tool checks your URL.
 In this step, our tool looks at the following factors:

 Based on these factors, our SEO analyzer will determine if your page is SEO-friendly.

 We then evaluate the title tag of your page — keep in mind, this may differ from the heading of your page.
 As an example, you could have the title tag, “Holiday Decorating Guide,” but your heading is, “Your Quintessential Holiday Decorating Guide.”

 Our free SEO checker looks at the following features of your title tag:

 In most cases, title tags are a quick fix, though they require some brainstorming.

-Following your title tag, our SEO checker will look at the following features of your description tag:
+Following your title tag, our SEO checker will look at the following features of your meta description:

-To make our audit report easy to follow, we include your description tag in the report.
+To make your SEO analysis easy to follow, we include your meta description tag in the report.

 After our tool assesses your title tag and meta description, it evaluates your heading tags.
 These tags feature throughout the content of your page and tend to include the keywords you’re targeting.
 They’re also helpful for readers, as they divide your content into neat, easy-to-follow sections.